Hans-Zhang28/Cyber-Goose/Readme.md

 3) Enjoy a more peaceful and safer world.

-* Created by Hans Zhang and Philip Chiang.
+* Created by Hans Zhang and Philip Chang.